TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 3/Galatians 3.19.md

 ---

 What then is the law?
-It was added because of transgressions, till the seed should come to whom the promise hath been made; [and it was] ordained through angels by the hand of a mediator.
+It was added because of transgressions, until the seed should come to whom the promise has been made.
+It was ordained through angels by the hand of a mediator.